bartificer/programming-by-stealth/docs/pbs66.md

 I started by simplifying the form and removing all the labels and replacing them with `aria-label` attributes on the form’s container and each of the inputs.
 This simplified the markup without compromising accessibility.

-With the `<label>` tags removed I then wrapped all three elements in `<span>` with the classes `input-group` & `input-group-sm` and removed the spacing utility classes and `form-control-sm`/`btn-sm` classes from the individual inputs and the button.
+With the `<label>` tags removed, I then wrapped all three elements in `<span>` with the classes `input-group` & `input-group-sm` and removed the spacing utility classes and `form-control-sm`/`btn-sm` classes from the individual inputs and the button.

 At this point I had three equal-width elements in my group, the username field, the password field, and the login button.
-To demote the button from a full-member of the input group requiring an equal share of the width to an append I wrapped the button in a `<span>` with the class `input-group-append`.
+To demote the button from a full member of the input group requiring an equal share of the width to an append, I wrapped the button in a `<span>` with the class `input-group-append`.

 Finally I added an icon to the front of the input group by inserting a `<span>` with the class `input-group-prepend` as the first element within the input group.
-Next I added another `<span>` with the class `input-group-text` within prepend, a finally a Font Awesome icon within that.
+Next I added another `<span>` with the class `input-group-text` within the prepend, and finally a Font Awesome icon within that.

-After all that I was left with the following simple markup:
+After all that, I was left with the following simple markup:

 ```html
 <footer class="mt-3 p-2 bg-light" role="form" aria-label="Admin Login">